techfolios/template-old/projects/project-5.md

 * Google Maps built with Google G Suite account
 * PayPal integration.
 Used their button code from their site.
 * Unique favicon (small icon that appears in the web bar)
+* Avoided hosting fees by using free Github Pages.
+Changed .github.io extension to custom domain name with GoDaddy.

 ## BACKSTORY:
 Growing up, my Uncle Lyman was like a father to me.
 He would take me fishing, surfing, and teach me all sorts